danebulat/proj-order-book/README.md

 orders in the application's off-chain compononent, as well as the current bid and ask prices for the currency pair being traded.

 In this application, an empty `OrderBook` instance is created at the start of each testing scenario in the `EmulatorTrace` monad.
-Is is then passed into, and back out of, endpoints run in the `Contract` monad.
+Is is then passed into, and back out of, endpoints that are run in the `Contract` monad.
 The provided order book instance is updated in the respective endpoint functions when:

 - Limit orders are submitted to the blockchain.
 - Limit orders are cancelled.
 - Market orders are executed.

 In each of these actions, orders need to be either added or removed from the order book, and the current bid and ask prices also need updating.
 An order book instance is updated after a transaction has been successfully submitted to the emulated blockchain.

 Endpoints that run inside the `Contract` monad are parameterised to keep track of an `[OrderBook]` instance as the writer type.
 This allows the `Contract` monad's `tell`